Mafit1/todo-app/README.md

 # Todo API Server

-REST API server on Go for task management with MySQL support.
+REST API server on Go for task management with MySQL support and Redis caching.

 ## Getting started